Marvel Zombies (comic book): Ultimate Fantastic Four

-In the story arc "Crossover" (issues #21–23), Reed Richards receives contact from an older version of himself from an alternate dimension.
-After crossing over, Reed discovers he's been tricked and that it is an alternate Earth where all the superheroes turned into zombies looking to use the Ultimate Marvel Universe as a food source.
+In the story arc "Crossover" (issues #21–23), Reed Richards is contacted by an older version of himself from an alternate dimension.
+After crossing over, Reed discovers he's been tricked and that it is an alternate Earth where all the superheroes turned into zombies looking to use the Ultimate Marvel universe as a food source.
 The zombified Fantastic Four of this reality, after failing to capture him, cross over to Earth-1610 through a dimensional portal but are captured.
 With help from Magneto, Reed escapes the zombie universe and prevents more zombies from entering the Ultimate universe.

 In "Frightful" (issues #30–32), the zombified Fantastic Four of Earth-2149 attempt to break free from their confinement.
 Johnny Storm is infected with a demon from the N-Zone, and Reed Richards performs a mind-swap with Doctor Doom.
-After the zombies break free, Reed, in Dr. Doom's body, becomes the demon's new host and defeats the zombies.
-Dr. Doom undoes the mind-swap and goes through the portal, destroying it and trapping himself in the zombie universe.
+After the zombies break free, Reed, in Doom's body, becomes the demon's new host and defeats the zombies.
+Doom undoes the mind-swap and goes through the portal, destroying it and trapping himself in the zombie universe.